 Hugh Bidwell and Sir Kenneth Cork (1913 – 1991) held a majority stake in Pearce Duff by 1984.
 That year they sold the business to Gill & Duffus, the largest cocoa trader in the world, for £4 million.

 Dalgety acquired Gill & Duffus the following year.
 Dalgety merged Pearce Duff with its own Spillers Homepride division.

 Pearce Duff products such as custard powder and baking powder were eventually discontinued in Britain, leaving only the blancmange powder to remain in production.

 Dalgety sold its food ingredients business, including Pearce Duff, to Kerry Group of Ireland in 1998.

-Pearce Duff is the leading brand of baking powder in West Africa and the Middle East.
+Pearce Duff custard powder is sold in Pakistan and Spain, and Pearce Duff remains the leading brand of baking powder in West Africa and the Middle East.

 2 thoughts on “Just desserts: a history of Pearce Duff”